 4. Walk along the River Salzach

-5. DomQuartier Salzburg (Salzburg Cathedral District)
+5. DomQuartier Salzburg (Cathedral District)

-Visit the cathedral quarter to be awed by the power and wealth of the bishop princes who used to rule Salzburg.
+Visit the cathedral quarter to be awed by the power and wealth of the bishop princes who used to rule ths city.
 If you don’t have time to visit all museums in this tour (palace, cathedral and St Peter’s Abbey), at least visit the cathedral.
 It is here that Mozart was baptised.
 Come in to view the font used in his baptismal ceremony.
 You can also visit the crypt and the chest containing relics of St Rupert and St Virgil.

 6. Hohensalzburg Fortress

-7. Petersfriedhof (St Peter’s Cemetery)
+7. Petersfriedhof (St Peter’s Cemetery) in Salzburg

 This is the oldest cemetery in Salzburg dating back to the 8th century.
 It was established at the time of the creation of the adjacent St Peter’s Abbey.
 The oldest tombstone still standing dates back to the 13th century.
 Many notable people have been buried here, including Michael Haydn and Maria Anna Mozart.
+I am a sucker for old cemeteries.
+I love reading old tombstones (if readable) and trying to imagine what kind of lives these people led when they were alive.